Spacechild1/vstplugin/README.md

 Since v0.4 it is possible to run 32-bit VST plugins with a 64-bit version of Pd/Supercollider and vice versa.

-If vstplugin finds a native and a bridged plugin with the same name, the latter one is ignored.
+If *vstplugin* finds a native and a bridged plugin with the same name, the latter one is ignored.

 #### Windows

-On Windows, this is very useful if you want to keep using your old 32-bit plugins (which might never see an update).
+Bit-bridging is usually used for running old 32-bit plugins - many of which will never see an update - on modern 64-bit host applications.

-By default, vstplugin always searches for plugins in the 32-bit and 64-bit VST directories.
+By default, vstplugin searches for plugins in both `%PROGRAMFILES%` and `%PROGRAMFILES(x86)%`.

 #### macOS

-On macOS, running 32-bit (Intel) plugins is only possible up to macOS 10.14, because macOS 10.15 (Catalina) dropped 32-bit support.
+On macOS, running 32-bit (Intel) plugins is only possible up to macOS 10.14, because macOS 10.15 eventually dropped 32-bit support.
 However, in the future bit bridging might become necessary again when audio software is ported to ARM for the new M1 MacBooks.

 #### Linux

-On Linux, classic bit-bridging is not very common because plugins are either open source, so they can be built from source, or they are recent enough to provide 64-bit versions.
+On Linux, classic bit-bridging is not very common because plugins are either open source or they are recent enough to provide 64-bit versions.

-However, the plugin bridge can be used to run Windows plugins on Linux!
-You need to have Wine installed on your system.
+However, since *vstplugin v0.5* it is also possible to run Windows plugins on Linux!
+For this you need to have Wine installed on your system.
 Unfortunately, there are several different Wine versions (stable, development, staging, etc.) and they are not 100% compatible.
-The binaries that are available at https://git.iem.at/pd/vstplugin/-/releases are built against 'wine-stable' as shipped with Debian.
+The binaries available at https://git.iem.at/pd/vstplugin/-/releases are built against the standard Wine version shipped with Debian.
-If you want to use a newer Wine version, you might have to build vstplugin from source.
+If you want to use a newer Wine version, you might have to build *vstplugin* from source.

-vstplugin searches for plugins in the standard Windows VST directories inside the 'drive_c' directory of your Wine folder The default Wine folder is '~/.wine' and can be overriden with the $WINEPREFIX environment variable;
-the default Wine loader is 'wine' and can be overriden with the $WINEPREFIX environment variable.
+*vstplugin* searches for plugins in the standard Windows VST directories inside the 'drive_c' directory of your Wine folder The default Wine folder is '~/.wine' and the default Wine loader is the `wine` command; both can be overriden with the and can be overriden with the `WINEPREFIX` resp. `WINELOADER` environment variables.

 WARNING: The Wine plugin bridge is still experimental and some plugins won't work as expected.